|

 SM 30 is owned by Emsworth & District and has not been seen about for some while, although some work has taken

-place recently, and it is intended to return her to service (4/07).
+place recently, and it was intended to return her to service (4/07).

 Emsworth also own SM32, which has suffered

-conversion to a caravan, but I was not able to obtain a picture of that.
+conversion to a caravan after use by Bedfordshire and Devon County Councils as a mobile technology classroom, but I was not able to obtain a picture of that.
+Both have been parked together in the open at Havant for many years.

 Photo: © J. Wilkins 2007